 - TIN/Name combinations match IRS records

-- Address information is complete and formatted correctly
+- Contact information is complete and formatted correctly

 - Payment thresholds have been properly tracked

-- Digital W-9 and W-8 form collection through a custom-branded interface
+- Digital W-8 and W-9 form collection through a custom-branded interface

 - Automatic storage and organization of tax documents

-- API integration capabilities for seamless data flow
+- API integration capabilities for smooth, uninterrupted data flow

 - Direct ERP import options for existing vendor data